medkamel555/Ad_join/README.md

 #### 4.1 - Role default config.

-'ad_join' has default varaibles.
-In order to use this role, you need to ovrride the existent one with your AD credantials.
-You need to provide the details to join linux into domain, like domain user who has right to add client into domain DNS server and user passowrd.
-The default role varaible is specified:
+The 'ad_join' role has default variables.
+To use this role, you need to override the existing variables with your AD credentials.
+You need to provide the details to join Linux into the domain, like the domain user who has the right to add clients into the domain, DNS server, and user password.
+The default role variables are specified:

 ```yaml
 ad_server: